Poincar\'e--Birkhoff--Witt isomorphisms and Kapranov dg-manifolds: Exponential maps

-\begin{proof}The result follows from the following two observations: \textbf{(1)} $\exp^{\nabla,j}(0_m)=1_m$ for every $m\in M$ since the geodesic vector field $\Xi$ vanishes along the zero section of $L/A$; \textbf{(2)} the differential of $\exp^{\nabla,j}$ in the direction of the fibers and along the zero section is the identity map since, by Lemma~\ref{Japan},
+\begin{proof}The result follows from the following two observations: \textbf{(1)} $\exp^{\nabla,j}(0_m)=1_m$ for every $m\in M$ since the geodesic spray $\Xi$ vanishes along the zero section of $L/A$; \textbf{(2)} along the zero section, the differential of $\exp^{\nabla,j}$ in the direction of the fibers is the identity map since, by Lemma~\ref{Japan},

-where $\boldsymbol{q}:\groupoid{L}\to\groupoid{L}/\groupoid{A}$ and $q:L\to L/A$ are the canonical projections. \end{proof}
+where $\bm{q}:\groupoid{L}\to\groupoid{L}/\groupoid{A}$ and $q:L\to L/A$ are the canonical projections. \end{proof}